jaypaulb/Canvus-Go-API/docs/COMPATIBILITY.md

 # Canvus Go SDK Compatibility Guide

-This document describes version compatibility between the Canvus Go SDK and the MTCS (Multi-Touch Collaboration System) API, known quirks and workarounds, and the process for handling breaking changes.
+This document describes version compatibility between the Canvus Go SDK and the MTCS (MultiTaction Canvus Server) API, known quirks and workarounds, and the process for handling breaking changes.

 ## Version Compatibility Matrix